kwasniew/hyperbook/manuscript/ch5.md

 ## Accessing DOM events

 Input text reflects ```currentPostText``` from the state object.
-You want to close the circle with DOM events changing the state.
+You want to close the loop with DOM events changing the state.

 Add DOM ```oninput``` attribute to trigger ```UpdatePostText``` action on input changes:
 ```javascript